common-workflow-language/cwlprov/ro.md

     }
 ```

+Note that the `uri` here constitutes a particular execution on a particular machine.
+This identifier SHOULD be a UUID, but it MAY be `http` or `https` based to indicate a particular web portal installation.

+### Author

-Secondly the manifest lists the person who "authored the run" - that is put the workflow and inputs together with cwltool
+The manifest SHOULD list the person who "authored the run" - e.g. who requested `cwltool` to execute the workflow with the given inputs.
+In a portal environment this will be the logged in user who clicked the _Run_ button.

 ```jsonld
     "authoredBy": {